OSC/ood-documentation/source/app-development/tutorials-interactive-apps/k8s-like-hpc-jupyter.rst

 other tutorials like :ref:`app-development-tutorials-interactive-apps-add-jupyter`.

-We're going to be looking at the `bc osc jupyter`_ app which you can fork, clone and modify for your site.
+We're going to be looking at the `bc osc jupyter`_ app which is OSC's production Jupyter app.
+You can fork, clone and modify for your site.
 This page also holds the `submit yml in full`_ for reference.

 The container